The Singing Gold: Plot summary

 Set in the Australian outback, The Singing Gold follows the journey of Joan Jerrington-Whatmore, a young woman who sets out on a 3000-mile sheep drive across regional Australia.
-The narrative explores themes of endurance, adventure and the challenges of outback life.
-It vividly describes the Australian landscape and the resilience needed to survive in such a harsh environment.
+In her review of the novel critic Jessica White that, "as in much Australian settler literature", there is a contrast "between the beauty and harshness of the landscape and its inhabitants".